CloudNationHQ/terraform-azure-law/examples/complete/README.md

 When setting the identity type to UserAssigned, the module will generate a user-assigned identity automatically.

-However, if you specify identities under the identity_ids property, the module will skip generating one, and your specified identities will be used instead.
+However, if you specify identities under the identity_ids property, the module will skip the generating one, and your specified identities will be used instead.